walkerlj0/Selenium_Course_Example_Code/content/chapters/basic-auth.md

----
-title: "How To Access Basic Auth"
+# How To Access Basic Auth
-slug: "13-work-with-basic-auth"
-number: 13
-publish_date: 2016-06-12
-tags:
-  - "authentication"
-level: 1
-category: "testing"
----

 ## The Problem